andrewlloyd0129/uvgdb/README.md

 *CRUD*
 - gample
+  • add some sort of form to make gamples
-  • put people on games and games on people
+  • add roles to games/links on people and games
 - wire people to studios
 - wire characters to games
 - in crud for games add carrierwave for photos.
 One feature pic, and other pics